cassgvp/WIN-Open-Neuroimaging-Community/docs/community/community-moreinfo.md

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](/docs/CODE_OF_CONDUCT.md) in all interactions both on and offline.

-## Contact us

-<mark>To be completed</mark>

-If you want to report a problem or suggest an enhancement we'd love for you to ... [open an issue](../../issues) at the project this GitHub repository because then we can get right on it.
-But you can also contact ...

-You can also hang out, ask questions and share stories in the slack ...

 <!-- ## Find out more